jwplayer/jwplayer-documentation/developer-guide/docs/troubleshooting/troubleshoot-video-player-bidding-issues.md

 <br />

 **1**.
 Review the `adbidResponse` event for details.

 **2**.
 Check that the ad tag URL is correctly added to the `advertising.schedule[].tag` property.
-For example, make sure the ad tag URL does not contain a space
+For example, make sure the ad tag URL does not contain a space.

 **3**.
-Consider increasing the video player bidding timeout ([advertising.bid.settings](doc:jw8-player-configuration-reference#section-advertising-bids-settings) from the default 1 second.
+Consider increasing the video player bidding timeout ([advertising.bid.settings](../../customization/configuration-reference/#advertising-bids-settings) from the default 1 second.
 The default is 2000 ms.

 If you continue to have issues, either <a href="https://support.jwplayer.com/submit-support-case" target="_blank">submit a support ticket</a> or contact your JW Player representative.